nazeerbai/timenationpro/_posts/2020-11-21-your-filename.md

 Smartwatchs have alert or reminders, calendar ( it can synchronize with Google calendar to remind you about all your meetings and other events)

-video conferencing
+### Video conferencing

 Some smart watches is designed with inbuilt cameras.
 You can shoot from your wrist itself. video calling for meeting purposes.

- You must check out whether the smartwatch has the following sensors to
+ You must check out whether the smartwatch has the following sensors to support video conference:

- Smartwatch Camera
+- Smartwatch Camera

- Voice sensor
+- -  Voice sensor

 You can find out your mobile if you place it anywhere and want to find it out.
 These are very important to make it useful for your work life.

- Best Smartwatches for Students
+## Best Smartwatches for Students

 For students, you can look for certain features like activity tracker, interfacing smartphone, water proof for sure.
 If your budget is average, you can go with these features alone.

 If you can spend a little more, some brands provide epaper facilities for taking notes.
 And another feature, you can specify while purchasing smart watches is silent vibrating alarms either for alarm or for notifications' purpose.
 When you are in class, this feature helps a lot.

 College students who want to have fun, definitely are looking for a music player, camera etcThis feature adds price more when it gets added.

 Students are concerned with fashion mostly.
 So the design and color of the smart watch are also important for them.
 There are many brands with sleek and stylish looks and colors.

-Smartwatches for Entertainment:
+## Best Smartwatches for Entertainment

 Watching videos and movies on mobiles by holding it for a long time is not easy at all.
 But you can enjoy your music & movies without any effects.

 You can play audio songs / files on the go and enjoy your music using your wireless headsets.
 It allows to play videos.
 So Enjoying movies without holding mobile for long time is another flexible aspect of smart watches.

- Smartwatches for Travellers
+## Smartwatches for Travellers

 It is more useful to travelers.
 Rather than checking the maps in smart phones while driving and traveling, these wearable smart watches can guide you each and every step you take using its Geographical applications.